A Answers (9)

 The good news is that it’s never too late to quit.
 If you stop smoking, you’ll improve your health and reduce your long-term risks – and you’ll see immediate benefits, some within just a few hours!
 And the benefits don’t stop there - Within several years your stroke and heart disease risk can equal that of a non-smoker’s and your risk of cancer will be dramatically reduced as well.

-Robert S Kaufmann, Internal Medicine, answeredSmoking tobacco or long-term exposure to secondhand smoke raises your risk for heart disease and heart attack.
+Robert S Kaufmann, MD, Internal Medicine, answeredSmoking tobacco or long-term exposure to secondhand smoke raises your risk for heart disease and heart attack.

 Smoking triggers a buildup of plaque in your arteries.
 Smoking also increases the risk of blood clots forming in your arteries.
 Blood clots can block plaque-narrowed arteries and cause a heart attack.